Inspiring People across the UK

 Faces and Places

 Faces and Places is an ambitious schools outreach programme that sees the Gallery working with a specialist team of artists and historians to deliver engaging, inspiring and relevant workshops to over 50 schools across London, including those in areas recognised as having a low access to arts provision.
-Schools in seven boroughs - Brent, Lambeth, Westminster, Haringey, Lewisham, Waltham Forest, Barking and Dagenham - will have the opportunity to actively engage with the diversity of people represented in the Gallery’s Collection, discover artists and artworks and be inspired to create their own artistic responses.
-Alongside the outreach programme, digital resources will be available for schools nationwide to engage with our Collection.
+Schools in seven boroughs - Brent, Lambeth, Westminster, Haringey, Lewisham, Waltham Forest, Barking and Dagenham - have the opportunity to actively engage with the diversity of people represented in the Gallery’s Collection, discover artists and artworks and be inspired to create their own artistic responses.
+Alongside the outreach programme, digital resources are available for schools nationwide to engage with our Collection.

 National Skills Sharing Partnership Programme

 A National Skills Sharing Partnership Programme sees the Gallery work with staff at museums in Belfast, Nottingham, Plymouth and Sudbury, followed by a further eight other locations, to create a UK wide learning network involving collaborative displays, exchanges, mentoring, seminars and internships.
-Each organisation will have the opportunity to create a bespoke programme that fits their needs.
+Each organisation has the opportunity to create a bespoke programme that fits their needs.

 Photo Portrait Now

-Photo Portrait Now is a national Higher Education partnership programme in which the Gallery and professional photographers work with photography BA and MA students at Plymouth University, Arts University Bournemouth, UCA Farnham, London South Bank University and the University of South Wales to will create new work and exhibitions inspired by the Gallery’s Collection.
+Photo Portrait Now is a national Higher Education partnership programme in which the Gallery and professional photographers work with photography BA and MA students at Plymouth University, Arts University Bournemouth, UCA Farnham, London South Bank University and the University of South Wales to create new work and exhibitions inspired by the Gallery’s Collection.